vijayanajay/stock_rule_based/docs/architecture.md

 ## Architectural / Design Patterns Adopted

 The following high-level patterns have been chosen to guide the system's design and ensure the project's goals are met efficiently.
+The system is built as a monolithic application with a modular design, which includes key modules such as `Data Ingestion`, `Strategy Engine`, `Backtesting`, `Signal Generation`, and `Reporting`.
+The system operates in a stateless manner, meaning it does not track open positions, portfolios, or historical trades for its logic.
+Each day's signal generation is an independent event.

 * **Pattern 1: Modular Monolith**
     * **Rationale:** The application is a single deployable unit (a monolith), which is ideal for a self-contained CLI tool.
 However, it will be internally structured into distinct modules with clear boundaries (e.g., `config`, `data`, `backtest`, `reporting`).
 This enforces a strong separation of concerns, making the codebase easier to maintain and test.